Huge wildfire spreads southwest of Berlin

 Hundreds of firefighters were on the ground in Treuenbrietzen trying to cut trees to make long swaths in the forests to prevent the fire from spreading further.
 They were also fighting the flames with helicopters and water cannons.

 Germany has seen a long, hot summer with almost no rain and large parts of the country are on high alert regarding possible wildfires.
+Raimund Engel, who is in charge of forests in the state of Brandeburg where Treuenbrietzen is located, said 400 wildfires have already been reported this year.

 “I hope the weather will play along and the winds won’t increase again,” Stein said.
 “We are yearning for rain.”